liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/03-osgi-and-modularity-for-liferay-6-developers/00-osgi-and-modularity-for-liferay-6-developers-intro.markdown

     }

-Since the `MyService` class uses the `@Component` annotation, the project depends on the OSGi service component annotations module--Liferay Workspace module projects leverage its Gradle build infrastructure.
+Since the `MyService` class uses the `@Component` annotation, the project depends on the OSGi service component annotations module.
+The build script is so simple because Liferay Workspace module projects leverage its Gradle build infrastructure.

 Although this module project was created in a Liferay Workspace, it can easily be modified to use in other build environments.
-For simplicity, however, we'll use it in Liferay Workspace.
+To keep the focus on what's most important, it was created in a Liferay Workspace.

 Place the project files in a folder under the `modules/` folder (e.g., `[Liferay_Workspace]/modules/my.service.project/`).